CleverCloud/documentation/content/doc/addons/materia-db-kv.md

 MateriaDB KV is a key-value database service based on Clever Cloud serverless offer MateriaDB.

-MateriaDB KV is built with compatibility layers allowing you to communicate with the database using well known and widely used protocols, SDKs and clients.
-Our first layer is made to be compatible with Redis (and it's variants as Reddict or Valkey) clients and SDKs.
+MateriaDB KV features compatibility layers allowing you to communicate with the database using well known and widely used protocols, SDKs, and clients.
+The first layer is compatible with Redis (and its variants as Reddict or Valkey) clients and SDKs.

 {{< /hextra/hero-subtitle >}}